 PALAZZO TETTA

 Palazzo Tetta is the only palace in Venice where three sides of the building are bordered by canals.
+The best view of the palazzo is from the Ponte dei Conzafelzi.
 Very picturesque.

 RIALTO BRIDGE